junxit/us-congress-bills-113/metadata.md

 - 2013-07-08 — Placed on the Union Calendar, Calendar No. 103.
 - 2013-07-08 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-142.
 - 2013-07-08 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-142.
+- 2013-07-09 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.